Por La Vida

 As a human rights delegation to Honduras from November 29 to December 6, 2018 that visited the community of Guapinól in the municipality of Tocoa, Bajo Aguán, we are deeply concerned about the recent police and military occupation occuring there.
 We have...

-UUCSJ currently does not have a journey to Honduras scheduled for 2019; however we are always in conversation with partners to map out future journeys.
-Visit the link below to be notified when journeys to Central America have been organized.
+UUCSJ is in conversation with our partners to map out our next Honduras journey.
+Visit the link below to be notified when journeys have been organized.

-This journey was inspired by the unique way feminist groups in Honduras have come together to vision and fight for a more just future.
-This journey deepened participants understanding of feminist leadership and vision, strengthen solidarity with our Honduran partners, awaken participants to some of the root causes of migration, and prepared participants for advocacy and accompaniment when they returned home.
+Our Honduras journey grew from UUSC’s commitment to Central American migrant justice, and connects with key human rights partners in the country.
+We have been inspired by the unique way feminist groups in Honduras have come together to vision and fight for a more just future.
+Our journey is designed to deepen participants’ understanding of feminist leadership and vision, strengthen solidarity with our Honduran partners, awaken participants to some of the root causes of migration, and prepare participants for advocacy and accompaniment when they returned home.

-**Please note: The information below is in reference to our Honduras delegation in late 2018.
+**Please note: The information below is in reference to our Honduras delegation in late 2018; some information may change for 2020.

 Why travel to Honduras?